OpenSuSE Man Pages

 specify pnmfile.
 The output goes to Standard Output.

-input image within it, rotated with respect to its bottom edge.
-The
+put image within it, rotated with respect to its bottom edge.
+The con-

-containing rectangle is as small as possible to contain the rotated
+taining rectangle is as small as possible to contain the rotated image.

-image.
-The background of the containing image is a single color that
+The background of the containing image is a single color that pnmrotate

-pnmrotate determines to be the background color of the original image,
+determines to be the background color of the original image, or that

 angle is in decimal degrees (floating point), measured counter-clock-